erantapaa/atom-haskell-scripts/README.md

 - `haskell-ghc-mod`
 - `language-haskell`

-You shouldn't need to configure any of these packages.
-The default configuration settings should work.
+You shouldn't need to configure any of these packages - the default settings should work.

 ### Utility Programs